How to Ensure Your Vacation Home Isn’t Wasting Water When You’re Away

 Turn off the main water supply

 The absolute way to prevent water leakages is by turning off the main water valve.
 You can usually find this by the water meter itself, on your property near the street, under a metal lid by the street.
 If you can’t find it there and you have an older home, check near your water boiler, crawl spaces and your basement.
 If you need to learn more about where to find your water main and how it works, click here.

 Turn off appliance valves

-If you still access to the water supply when you’re gone — for automated outdoor sprinklers, for example — take the next best step and turn off individual appliance valves.
+If you retain access to the water supply when you’re gone — for automated outdoor sprinklers, for example — take the next best step and turn off individual appliance valves.
 Shut off valves by the kitchen sink, toilet, washer, and anything else you won’t need in the coming months.
 It’s better for the environment, prevents growth of mold and mildew, and it’s better for your bills!

 Drain gutters, hoses and appliances